rickbergfalk/postgrator/README.md

 };
 ```

-To run your sql migrations with Postgrator, write a Node.js script or integrate
+To run your SQL migrations with Postgrator, write a Node.js script or integrate
-postgrator with your application.
+Postgrator with your application.

 When first run against your database, Postgrator will create the table specified
 by config.schemaTable.
 Postgrator relies on this table to track what version the